The Key Difference Tableaus Tree Map And Heat Map | Updated 2025

 • When you need to visualize parts of a whole, such as how each product category contributes to overall sales.

-• When you want to represent hierarchical data and compare categories at different levels.
+• When you want to Use of tableau Tree Maps represent hierarchical data and compare categories at different levels.

-• When you need to highlight the relative proportions of different categories based on a measure.
+• When you need Use of tableau Tree Maps to highlight the relative proportions of different categories based on a measure.

-For example, you might use a Tree Map to show revenue by product category, where each category’s size represents its revenue, and the color indicates whether that revenue is above or below target.
+For example, you might use of tableau Tree Maps to show revenue by product category, where each category’s size represents its revenue, and the color indicates whether that revenue is above or below target.

 To Explore Business Analyst in Depth, Check Out Our Comprehensive Business Analyst Training To Gain Insights From Our Experts!

-While both Heat Maps and Tree Maps are useful for visualizing data patterns, they serve different purposes and are designed to showcase different aspects of your data.
+While both Tree map and Heat map in tableau are useful for visualizing data patterns, they serve different purposes and are designed to showcase different aspects of your data.
 Let’s explore the main differences:

 Visual Representation